 Unfortunately, only in the area around the neck.
 They usually contain pyrethrins which paralyze and kill the fleas- but they do nothing about the other life stages- larvae and eggs.
-We recommend Advantage for fleas and Frontline Plus for fleas and ticks.
+We recommend Advantage II for fleas and Frontline Gold for fleas and ticks.
 Both are topical treatments that help eliminate all life stages of the parasites.
-We also have a chewable tablet called Comfortis which treats fleas, larvae and eggs, but is only available for dogs at this time.
+We also have chewable tablets.
+Comfortis treats fleas, larvae and eggs and NexGard treats both fleas and ticks.

 16. What are heartworms?